 NETWORKS involved in memory, thoughts and emotions identified so far include:

 - DMN = Default Mode Network – involved in thinking about oneself, autobiographical memory and social cognition.
 Usually active at rest when reflecting or thinking about future events.

 - CEN = Central Executive Network – involved in working memory and executive functioning.
-The CEN is usually inactive at rest and engaged during tasks requiring attention.
-The CEN is felt to regulating the dynamic “interplay” between the DMN and SN.
+The CEN is usually engaged during tasks requiring attention and inactive at rest.

 - Boyd, Lanius, McKinnon (2018) Mindfulness-based treatments for posttraumatic stress disorder.
 J Psychiatry Neurosci.
 FREE FULL TEXT